 In order to shield itself from the economic impact of the COVID-19 pandemic, Kinder Morgan scaled back expansion efforts by 30%.
-Ultimately, this helped the company maintain a strong balance sheet and keep debt to a minimum — something that every stock in the energy sector should be focused on at the moment.
+Ultimately, this helped the company maintain a strong balance sheet and keep debt to a minimum — something that every stock in the energy sector should have been focused on throughout the coronavirus and subsequent recovery.

 Although Kinder Morgan has done a great job of reducing expenses, expansion hasn’t come to a complete halt.
 The company continues to move forward with the 430-mile Permian Highway Pipeline Project in the Permian Basin in the southwestern U.S. for the transportation of liquified natural gas.
 At last update, the Permian Basin pipeline was opened and operational in late January.

-As a result of the company’s smart financial decisions and continued strength, Kinder Morgan hasn’t just maintained an impressive dividend throughout the pandemic; it continues to increase its dividend payments, giving it one of the strongest dividend yields in the energy industry of well above 4%.
+As a result of the company’s smart financial decisions and continued strength, Kinder Morgan hasn’t just maintained an impressive dividend throughout the pandemic; it continues to increase its dividend payments, giving it one of the strongest dividends in the energy space, with a yield well above 6%.

 The company is also making important moves to clean up its act, so to speak.
-Although Kinder Morgan is heavily focused on traditional energy, the company is beginning to focus its pipelines toward clean energy products like renewable natural gas and hydrogen.
-As the world pushes toward clean energy, Kinder Morgan will not be left behind.
+Although Kinder Morgan is heavily focused on traditional energy, the company is beginning to focus its pipelines toward renewable energy products like renewable natural gas and hydrogen.
+As the world pushes toward clean, renewable fuels, Kinder Morgan will not be left behind.

 Consider Investing in Energy-Focused ETFs